-Five college graduates head off to a rented cabin for a weekend of R&R; some sex here, shooting squirrels there, but a few feet away from them was a hermit infected with an unknown disease that is now eating him alive.
-It wasn't until nightfall that the hermit tries to find help, and by luck shambles to the the group.
+Five college graduates head off to a rented cabin for a weekend of R&R; some sex here, shooting squirrels there, but a few feet away from them is a hermit infected with an unknown disease that is now eating him alive.
+It wasn't until nightfall that the hermit tries to find help, and by luck shambles towards the the group.

-The slasher premises of this film are absolutely present albeit taken to a new light by having the woods itself as the killer, sending all sorts of threats from the seen (rednecks, rabid dogs, distrustful deputies) to the unseen (the flesh eating virus, paranoia); it did well to show how a small matter can complicate things, building up the tension to the point it spirals out of control.
-This is echoed at the fact that the virus hardly killed anyone and instead had these people turn on each other real quickly in a raw and ugly sense of character deterioration.
+The slasher premises of this film are absolutely present albeit taken to a new light by having the woods itself be the "killer", sending all sorts of threats from the seen (rednecks, rabid dogs, distrustful deputies) to the unseen (the flesh eating virus, paranoia); it did well to show how a small matter can complicate things, building up the tension to the point it spirals out of control.
+This is echoed at the fact that the virus hardly killed anyone and instead have these people turn on each other real quickly in a raw and ugly sense of character deterioration.

-What makes these claims more approachable is that cast is pretty ordinary looking and in par with the film's tone.
-Once the shit hits the fan, you can feel for them despite being previously one-dimensional, a cliche that's common among the horror genre.
-The rest of the cast is typical support but I got to hand it to them for bringing more danger than what's to be expected.
+What makes these claims more approachable is the cast is pretty ordinary looking and in par with the film's tone.
+Once shit hits the fan, you can feel for them despite being previously one-dimensional cliches that are common among the horror genre.
+The rest of the minor characters are your typical backwoods bums and small town folks but I got to hand it to them for bringing more danger than what's to be expected.
 Their terms in paranoia is definitely a scary bunch, even a bit ignorant a times.

-The film also had a clear line of other genre influence from the nerve-wrecking tension and splat-tastic gore of the Evil Dead movies (or at least the first two), to the brooding dangers of an apocalyptic danger of that of zombie films.
-Roth throws in some killer animal action, redneck horror and a hodgepodge, The Shining-inspired "what the fuck" moment involving a randomly placed rabbit man, resulting to a film that isn't entirely perfect and not for everyone, but it is a better "teen slasher" entry that more or less fits into.
+The film also has a clear line of other genre influence from the nerve-wrecking tension and splat-tastic gore of the Evil Dead movies (or at least the first two), to the brooding dangers of an apocalyptic threat from that of zombie films.
+Roth throws in some killer animal action, redneck horror and a hodgepodge The Shining-inspired "what the fuck" moment involving a randomly placed rabbit man, resulting to a film that isn't entirely perfect and not for everyone, but it is a better "teen slasher" entry that more or less fits.

 It's B-Movie gold, I'll assure you that!
 The finest of the new millennium and a cheeky devil that slowly made its way to cult standards.
-It's one movie that goes well in any occasion where you feel the need to see something that goes well with yer beer and chips or the classic bowl of popcorn (save Valentines, Christmas, yer girlfriend's pet cat 's burial and The Fourth of July).
-A welcome shot for Mr. Roth and the very movie that shot his success into the horror biz.
+It's one movie that goes well with any occasion where you feel the need to see something that goes with yer beer and chips or the classic bowl of popcorn. (save Valentines, Christmas, yer girlfriend's pet cat 's burial and The Fourth of July) A welcome shot for Mr. Roth and the very movie that skyrockets his success into the horror biz.

 1 dog found rotting, dead from disease